UTSA-CS-3793/VoiceReplication-VoiceRep/README.md

 ## Installation Instructions.
 1. Download the code.
 Download the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).
+2. Download the [model](https://drive.google.com/drive/folders/1ch4Bus-b1kdShmdhEiUQ5ePYcM2azhZu).
+The model was too big to push to Github and was instead stored in a Google drive.
-2. Modify these variables in `config.py`.
+3. Modify these variables in `config.py`.
    - `LOG_DIR`: location of model checkpoints
    - `MODEL_NAME`: the name of the model file to load
    - `DATA_PATH`: location of the dataset
    - `TEST_DATA`: if not passing in text to predict the audio output, the contents of this text file are used to synthesize audio
    - `SAVE_DIR`: where to save synthesized outputs
    - `DEVICE`: cpu or gpu depending on your computer
-3. Modify the paths in `Model/checkpoint`
+4. Modify the paths in `Model/checkpoint`

 ## Instruction to Run
 1. Training - run `train.py` to train